 Analyzing CPU Usage in Your App

 Ensuring effective use of all available resources is important when writing code for your app.
-One of the most important resources is your CPU.
-Effective use of CPUs allows your app to run faster and more effectively.
+One of the most important resources is the CPU.
+Effective use of the CPU allows your app to run faster and more effectively.
 Even though you will be writing your app for a particular platform, keep in mind that even the same general platform type can have different CPU capabilities.
-The CPU trace templates provide you with the means to identify how well your app uses multiple cores, how much energy you are using, and other resource measurements.
+The CPU trace templates provide you with the means to conduct testing under a variety of potential conditions, allowing you to identify how well your app uses multiple cores, how much energy you are using, and other resource measurements.

 Looking for Bottlenecks with Performance Monitor Counters